Azure/azure-quickstart-templates/jenkins-cicd-container/README.md

    sudo cat /var/lib/jenkins/secrets/initialAdminPassword
    ```

-2. You will get the the Jenkins admin password which looks like below:
+2. You will get the Jenkins admin password which looks like below:

    ```Sh
    77a6d3183ad24f9ca7df6181c81400d0